-Bank Of Canada Announces New $10 Bill With Awesomely Included Konami Code Easter Egg
+Bank Of Canada Announces New $10 Bill With Konami Code Easter Egg

 The Bank of Canada was really smart to make this little move because it does nothing but help them.
 Not only is it generating a ton of viral traffic to the website, but it is keeping viewers around to read up and learn more about the country and its history.

 Ask any hardcore gamer or anyone who played video games in the ’80s and they can very likely tell you what the Konami Code is.
 Start mentioning “Up Up Down Down” and you’ll likely have someone else finish it for you.
-The code was most well-known for helping those playing Contra, but it has been used so many times since and now, the Bank of Canada thought adding it to the release of its new $10 bill would help generate interest.
+The code was most well-known for helping those playing Contra, but it has been used so many times since.
+Now, the Bank of Canada thought adding it to the release of its new $10 bill would help generate interest.

 Well, it worked.